Get to Know our Hypnotherapy Training Instructors

 Diane Auld, MTC, HT is a practicing Counselling Hypnotherapist, Master Therapeutic Counsellor and Hypnotherapy Teacher.
 She has been an Instructor since 2006.
 Her love affair with hypnotherapy started long before she decided to study Hypnotherapy at Orca Institute.
 Many years of her own personal work and finding ways to understand the unlimited powers of my unconscious mind led to her to Ericksonian Hypnotherapy and that love affair just keeps growing.

 For the past 14 years, she has had the honour of accompanying clients in her private practice, in the exploration of self through counselling, hypnotherapy, The Way of the Heart™ Field Integrations and a variety of creative therapies.
 In 2016 Diane created an Ethics Course for Counsellors which is being taught as an online program through Orca Institute.
-This course will offer Counsellors and Counselling Hypnotherapist’s an opportunity to study ethics and explore ethical dilemmas they may encounter in their work with clients.
+This course is now part of our New Advanced Counselling Skills program.

 As a teacher, she brings a deep respect for Ericksonian Hypnotherapy, for each student's individual learning style and a passionate desire to help the students realize their unlimited potential as a learner and a Counselling Hypnotherapist.
 She feels that learning is best done experientially in a safe environment where they each have an opportunity to experiment, play, make corrections and experience.